-It is generally accepted that, in 2018, most monthly payers were charged an extra 11% over and above the basic premium.
+It is generally accepted that, in 2018, most drivers making regular payments were charged an extra 11% over and above the basic premium.
 Our own calculated figure was a little higher at 13.9%.
 However, statistically, our sample was fairly small and it is possible that a far larger test could give different figures.

 Are there cheaper ways of paying?